thanhqtran/thanhqtran.github.io/research.md

 ## Working Papers

-(1) Fertility and Career Choices in an Overlapping Generations Model with Sandwich Caregivers. [[PDF]](https://www.dropbox.com/scl/fi/xr9qr05jw0df2fhd4kzsd/QTTran_Elderly.pdf?rlkey=vte4fo80110uaaqci1b3pxlgz&st=9tso0mo2&dl=0)

-(2) The Explosive Growth and Rapid Contraction of an Overlapping-Generations Economy.
+(1) The Explosive Growth and Rapid Contraction of an Overlapping-Generations Economy.

-(3) Dual Caregiving and Survival of the Economy.
+(2) Dual Caregiving and Survival of the Economy.

-(4) Fertility and R&D-based Growth: The Role of Higher Education.
+(3) Fertility and R&D-based Growth: The Role of Higher Education.

 ## Work in Progress